 Time lapse technology

 Once the eggs have been fertilised, photographs are taken of the embryos, without disturbing them, every few minutes.
-Calculations about what the embryo should be doing at specific points in time are then used to analyse the health of the embryo to see whether each has a low, medium, or high chance of success.
+Calculations about what the embryo should be doing at specific points in time are then used to analyse the health of the embryo to see their chances of success.

-At the Zita West Clinic we carry out a genetic screening test called Pre-implantation Genetic Testing for aneuploidy (PGT-A) on embryos produced during an IVF treatment cycle.
+At the Zita West Clinic, we can carry out a genetic screening test called Pre-implantation Genetic Testing for aneuploidy (PGT-A) on embryos produced during an IVF treatment cycle.
 PGT-A helps us select the best embryo for transfer and may improve your chance of achieving a successful pregnancy.

 Who should consider PGT-A?